jlewis92/ResumeProject-frontend/README.md

 # ResumeProject-frontend

-Font end work for the [AWS cloud resume challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/)
+Front end work for the [AWS cloud resume challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/)

 This project contains a HTML static page that has a small amount of javascript driving a simple visitor counter on the page.